 11. Classroom maintenance and procedures

-Keeping your physical center in proper condition is important for maintaining the quality and safety of your childcare program.
+Keeping your physical facility in proper condition is important for maintaining the quality and safety of your childcare program.
 Include your center's opening and closing procedures as well as daily cleaning routines for your staff.
 Add checklists that staff can reference for these daily tasks.

 12. Emergency procedures